surekha-verma/golang-study-circle/interfaces/README.md

 Go's interfaces — are static, checked at compile time, dynamic when asked for.

+1. Interfces and duck typing
+2. Interface slice
+3. The Stringer interface
+4. Empty interface
+5. Slice of enpty interface
+6. Type check and assertions on interfaces
+7. Methods in Go

 ### Go Methods
 Go does not have classes.
 However, you can define methods on types.